 And, with so many Stairmaster workout routines possible, the likelihood of becoming bored is less, so you will be more likely to stick with it.

-With its higher-than-average price tag, the Stairmaster Stepmill won’t be for everyone.
-If, however, it’s within your budget and you decide to purchase one, I think you will be very pleased with it.
+If, however, you have the space, it’s within your budget, and you decide to purchase one, I think you will be very pleased with it.

-To experience the Stairmaster benefits at home without the hefty price tag, take a look at the Maxi Climber.
 Far smaller, lighter, and foldable, and without all of the fancy extras, it is a fraction of the price of a Stairmaster.
 It won’t give you the same workout, but it targets the same muscle groups.

-If you are heavier set and you’re looking for a reasonably-priced alternative to the Stairmaster, check out the Xiser Commercial Mini StairMaster.
+If you are a heavier-set individual seeking a reasonably-priced alternative to the Stairmaster, check out the Xiser Commercial Mini StairMaster.
 Its performance is far superior to that of many regular-sized steppers.
-It can support a weight of up to 400 pounds, and it will fit into the smallest of spaces.
-(Click the previous link to read a review.)

-You may also like to read this article on the Stair Climber Benefits
+You may also like to read this article on the Stair Climber Benefits.